 - Unconventional Oil & Gas Resources

 The Centre aims to create a highly skilled workforce with expertise that can be used across the wider energy and environmental sectors.
 It will equip industry with the skills needed to explore, sustain and reduce the environmental impact of oil and gas exploration and extraction at a time of economic challenge and focus on responsible environmental management.

-The academy of talent currently comprises 27 4-year PhD studentships based in the 17 HEI partners in the 2014 entry cohort, 27 students in the 2015 cohort and 34 students in the 2016 cohort, 27 students in the 2017 entry cohort and 19 students in the 2018 entry cohort.
+The academy of talent currently comprises 27 4-year PhD studentships based in the 17 HEI partners in the 2014 entry cohort, 25 students in the 2015 cohort, 32 students in the 2016 cohort, 27 students in the 2017 entry cohort and 19 students in the 2018 entry cohort.
 The fourth cohort for 2017 entry is unique in that the recruitment of students is the result of the Research Council extending its funding due to the CDT's obvious successes in its early operations.
 The NERC CDT in Oil & Gas is the only such partnership to receive an extension to date.
 The 2017 cohort also benefits from the largest award of National Productivity Investment Fund (NPIF) studentships made by NERC from its government allocation to any of its CDTs in the 2017 call.
 The fifth cohort for 2018 entry also benefits from NPIF studentship funding from NERC.